Dan33311/react-goncy-challenge-simple-cart/README.md

 ### commits guide

+* commit 7 - get the total cost from products in cart
+  * useMemo, reducer
 * commit 6 - correct one line of code from the previous commit
 * commit 5 - use The Map object: `(Run <App2 />)`
   * Code refactor